ng-consult/ng1-server/README.md

 - You have to slighly modify your existing code base to enable server side $http caching.
 - Your website, once the page loaded, will behave as a web application - which means a much richer user experience
 - You can server side cache REST API and templateCache and replay them them in your client with  (https://github.com/a-lucas/angular.js-server-ng-cache)
+- Written in typescript and ES6

 ##Cons

 - This is a new concept built on a rather old technology.
 Angular 1 is now 4 years old, and AngularJS2 will have server side rendering built-in - but at this time of writting, ng2 is still in rc.
 - This is not unit tested (yet).
+- Custom built of Angular (soon to be removed)
 - It is quite hard to debug Angular Errors when these happens on the server side.
 - There are many server side functionalities and performance optimisations missing .
 To cite a few:
     - Benchmark are missing